Screen notifications

 );

-As mentioned before, they automatically close after a specific duration by using autoClose
+As mentioned before, toast notifications automatically close after a specified duration, using the autoClose

 and closeTimeout